agnuleaf/Final_Project-git/README.md

 - try a few larger grid sizes with faster speeds.
 Could just parse cli args to set them, instead of gui.

 ## Maze
  User creates start/end points and obstacles in a maze.
-The shortest path is visualized as a breadth first search expanding wavefront over the grid and ...
+Breadth first search is visualized as an expanding wavefront over the grid before the shortest path between the two points is displayed.
- TODO alternate targeted search algorithm

 ## Dependencies